GeorgeValentin/GeorgeValentin/README.md

 ---
 ### :man_technologist: About Me :
-I am <strong>George</strong>, a Full Stack Developer from Romania.
+I am <strong>George</strong>, a Full Stack Software Engineer from Romania.
 - :telescope: I’m working as a Software Engineer and contributing to the frontend and backend parts of web applications.

-- :seedling: Exploring Machine Learning.
+- :seedling: Exploring new ways of improving web development.

-- :zap: In my free time, I solve learn ways of improving my coding and tackle new projects.
+- :zap: In my free time, I tackle new projects.

 ---
 ### :hammer_and_wrench: Languages and Tools :